 “I am woman, hear me roar in numbers too big to ignore, and I know too much to go back and pretend.”
 We often forget and sometimes downplay the power of a woman.
 For centuries our gender has been portrayed as the weakest link.
 Incapable of getting through life’s tough ventures without a man by our sides.
 For centuries the female gender has demonstrated how much perseverance and the power of love can lead to, a lot of the times unnoticed.
-I dedicate this post to the silent heroes, the ones who didn’t get acknowledged for their hard work, the ones who didn’t ask for the acknowledgement because everything they did was out of love and dedication.
+I dedicate this post to the silent heroes, the ones who didn’t get acknowledged for their hard work, the ones who didn’t ask for the acknowledgment because everything they did was out of love and dedication.
 To the ones who haven’t found their voice and direction, and for the ones guiding them by being an empowering example.
-To my mother, my grandmothers, my aunts, and future mother in-law.
+To my mother, my grandmothers, my aunts, and my future mother-in-law.
 To my cousins, my friends, my co-workers, to all the women in the world.
 “Oh yes I am wise, but it’s wisdom born of pain.
 Yes, I’ve paid the price, but look how much I gained”

-The Women’s March took center stage not only in America, but throughout the world.
+The Women’s March took the center stage not only in America but throughout the world.
 Thank You to the millions who joined in peace and solidarity on January 21st, 2017.
 This worldwide event began in response to the new Republican administration led by Trump (or is it Putin?)
 As an awareness call in support of women’s rights, immigration reform, healthcare reform, climate change, LGBTQ rights, racial justice, freedom of religion, against Islamophobia and workers’ rights.

 “We stand together in solidarity with our partners and children for the protection of our rights, our safety, our health, and our families – recognizing that our vibrant and diverse communities are the strength of our country.”
 Women’s March